-So each day I remind myself to type tenderly, to shift phone position or fingertips as soon as the first prickling is registered.
-I now remember to engage air plane mode often for let's not forget Bruce Banner turned into Hulk thanks to gamma radiation and heaven knows what Text Claw will morph into.
+So each day I remind myself to type tenderly, to shift the position of the phone and use the other eight fingertips as soon as the first prickling is registered.
+I now remember to engage air plane mode often for let’s not forget Bruce Banner turned into Hulk thanks to gamma radiation and heaven knows what Text Claw will morph into.

 Yes, I’m going back to researching the old fashioned way- books, conversation and good old telly.